Skip to main content

 Solubility in NaHCO₃ (effervescence) = carboxylic acid

-Does not reduce Tollens/Fehling's = saturated acid (if reduces, it's a reducing acid like formic)
+Does not reduce Tollens/Fehling's = saturated acid (if it reduces, it's a reducing acid like formic)

 Forms amide with NH₃ = carboxylic acid